mucommander/mucommander/readme.txt

  - Ability to execute remote or archive entries files: these are copied to a temporary local directory and executed
  - Location combo box now allows to quickly recall parent folders
  - Icons magnification option for toolbar, command bar and files
+ - New credentials management: authentication dialog allows to choose between credentials matching a location, persistent credentials can be edited using the 'Edit credentials' dialog, passwords are (weakly) encrypted when stored to disk
+ - New and improved 'Edit bookmarks' dialog
  - New 'Copy name(s)' and 'Copy path(s)' actions to copy marked files names / paths (Alt+C / Shift+Alt+C by default)
  - New 'Mkfile' action (Shift+F7 by default)
  - New 'Mark page up/page down' action (Shift+Page Up/Shift+Page Down by default)